The Rev. Lynne E. Jones, Chaplain & Sacred Studies Teacher

-Ms. Bosch recently graduated from Hope College with a Bachelors degree in Physical Education and Health Education.
-Ms. Bosch played soccer at Hope College for four years (and in high school), as well as Varsity basketball and golf.
+Coach Bosch graduated from Hope College with a Bachelors degree in Physical Education and Health Education.
+She played soccer at Hope College for four years (and in high school), as well as Varsity basketball and golf.
 Sports have always been an important part of Kristina’s life.
-She looks forward to this new journey as the Saint Joseph’s P.E.
+She has enjoyed her journey as the Saint Joseph’s P.E.
 Teacher and the Girls’ Head Coach.

-Maryjean Michaelson, Middle School Math Teacher, Admissions Assistant, & LearnPad Coordinator
+Maryjean Michaelson, Middle School Math Teacher & Admissions Assistant

 Emily Carter, Music Director

 Emily Carter is a South Florida native raised in Boca Raton.
 Emily received her B.A. in Music from Florida Atlantic University.
 She is currently certified in Elementary Education K-6, as well as Music K-12.
 She is a member of the Florida Music Educators Association, as well as the Florida Vocal Association.
 Emily has taught music and general classroom education at Saint Andrew’s School, Good Shepherd Episcopal School, and Banyan Creek Elementary.
-She is a member of Saint Paul’s Episcopal Church in Delray Beach and has sung in the choir for over 9 years.
-She is featured on the Live Hymnal album recorded at Saint Joseph’s and can be heard on the new album coming in 2016.
-She is married to her husband, Andrew, and they have a daughter currently attending the Early Childhood Academy.
+She is a member of Saint Paul’s Episcopal Church in Delray Beach and has sung in the choir for over 10 years.
+She is featured on the Live Hymnal album recorded at Saint Joseph’s and can be heard on the new album that came out in 2016.
+She is married to her husband, Andrew, and they have a daughter currently attending St. Joseph’s, as well as a son attending the Early Childhood Academy.

 Jackie Jacobs, Art Teacher (1st — 8th Grade)